Updated on October 3rd, 2023

 San Diego Arraignment Hearing Lawyer Explaining The Process

-An arraignment is the initial court hearing that begins any criminal case.
-An arraignment can be scheduled after an arrest is made, after a citation is given, or after a case is filed and you receive a letter in the mail advising you of the arraignment.
+A California arraignment can be scheduled after an arrest is made, after a citation is given, or after a case is filed and you receive a letter in the mail advising you of the arraignment.

-The defendant is then shown a copy of charging document, or complaint, stating the charges against him or her.
+The defendant is then shown a copy of the charging document, or complaint, stating the charges against him or her.

-The opportunity to file a demurrer is ONLY available prior to entering your not guilty plea.
+The opportunity to file a demurrer is ONLY available prior to enter your not guilty plea.
 If you enter the not guilty plea first, then you waive your right to demurrer.